lcmen/compartment/README.md

 Or refer to their [installation guide](https://github.com/chipmk/docker-mac-net-connect#installation).

-#### Linux/Windows
+#### Linux

 If you are using Linux, you can usually access containers directly via their IPs without extra setup.
-For Windows, refer to your Docker networking documentation or consider using WSL2 for a similar experience.

 ## Testing